-A turnaround by McGraw also contributed heavily to the Mets miracle comeback during 1969, when they won 38 of their last 49 regular season games to win the division by eight games.
+A turnaround by McGraw also contributed heavily to the Mets' miracle comeback during 1969, when they won 38 of their last 49 regular-season games to win the division by eight games over the Chicago Cubs.
 During those 49 games, McGraw pitched 29 2/3 innings and was charged with only two runs.

 McGraw's best year was actually 1972, when he posted an 11-4 record with 27 saves and a 1.70 ERA.
 He also was credited with the victory in the 1972 All-Star Game, giving up only one hit and striking out four in working the final two innings.
 His shining moment as a Phillie came in the 1980 World Series.
-In the fifth game, McGraw struck out the Kansas City Royals' Amos Otis with the bases loaded in the bottom of the ninth to preserve a 4-3 victory.
+In Game %, McGraw struck out the Kansas City Royals' Amos Otis with the bases loaded in the bottom of the 9th to preserve a 4-3 victory.
 In the sixth and final game, in Philadelphia, McGraw squeezed out of bases-loaded jams in the final two innings and got the save to give the Phillies their first World Championship.
-It was his third World Series save lifetime, and his five LCS saves is a record.
+It was his third World Series save lifetime, and his five League Championship Series saves is a record.
 He retired with 180 saves (SEW).

 He contracted brain cancer and battled the disease for ten months when he underwent surgery for a malignant tumor.
 Sadly, McGraw died from it at age 59 on January 5, 2004 at the home of his son, country singer Tim McGraw.